Non-Hodgkin lymphoma and HIV

 Key points

-• Non-Hodgkin lymphoma (NHL) is a cancer affecting the immune system.
+• Non-Hodgkin lymphoma (NHL) is a cancer that affects the immune system.

 • People with weakened immune systems, including people with HIV, are at increased risk of developing NHL.